notzree/notzree/README.md

 ### I'm Richard
 ***
 I'm studying Systems Design Engineering at the University of Waterloo.
-What I'm currently Learning:
+Fun fact: I'm currently trying to make a Gourd Bottle What I'm currently Learning:

--Web3 Development (solidity)

 -Working towards AWS developer associate cert

--More backend stuff with Golang
+-More backend stuff with Go

 -GraphQL